luke-venk/coe352-projects/Project1/README.md

 If you would rather use some example inputs for either a fixed-fixed system or a fixed-free system, run the following commands:
 `python3 spring_system.py --type fixed_fixed`
 `python3 spring_system.py --type fixed_free`

+## What happens if 2 free ends are used as boundary conditions
+When 2 free ends are used as boundary conditions in a spring-mass system, this leads to a system that doesn't physically make sense.
+Since there are more unknowns (number of masses) than number of equations (number of springs), the matrix will not be full rank, and thus not be solvable.
+Another way to think about it, is that there's nothing holding the system in space.
+For example, even under no load, the entire system could just be translating in space while there are no elongations.
+There is no unique equilibrium for the system.
+In other words, there could be no solution or infinite solutions.